aevl/OOLanguageComparison/comparison.md

 ### 2. Unique features of the language
  ##### Does the language have any particularly unique features?
  Java: Has no pointers.
- C#:  C# isn't really unique in that it is derived from it's predecessors.
+ C#: Is not unique in that it is derived from it's predecessors.

 ### 3. Name spaces
  ##### How are name spaces implemented?